Argon compounds: Argon clusters

 Cooled argon gas can form clusters of atoms.
-Diargon, also known as the argon dimer, has a binding energy of 0.012 eV, but the Ar_{13} and Ar_{19} clusters have a sublimation energy (per atom) of 0.06 eV.
-For liquid argon, which could be written as Ar_{∞}, the energy increases to 0.08 eV.
+Diargon, also known as the argon dimer, has a binding energy of 0.012 eV (1.16 kJ mol^{-1}), but the Ar13 and Ar19 clusters have a sublimation energy (per atom) of 0.06 eV.
+For liquid argon, which could be written as Ar_{∞}|, the energy increases to 0.08 eV.
 Clusters of up to several hundred argon atoms have been detected.
 These argon clusters are icosahedral in shape, consisting of shells of atoms arranged around a central atom.
 The structure changes for clusters with more than 800 atoms to resemble a tiny crystal with a face-centered cubic (fcc) structure, as in solid argon.
 It is the surface energy that maintains an icosahedral shape, but for larger clusters internal pressure will attract the atoms into an fcc arrangement.
 Neutral argon clusters are transparent to visible light.